ridgelines/fireball/README.md

 ## Overview
 Fireball is a web framework written in Go.
-It aims to make handlers feel more like "regular" Go functions by:
-* Moving the response-writing responsibility away from the handler
-* Allowing errors to be bubbled up
+It aims to make handlers feel more like "regular" Go functions by moving the response-writing responsibility away from the handler and allowing errors to be bubbled up to a single error handler.

 ## Installation
 To install this package, run: